UltraMessaging/smx_perf/README.md

 cache lines, affecting when and how data moves from main memory to the CPU cache.

-The higher numbers may not be reliable, especially as application complexity is added, which will affect the CPU cache.
+The higher throughput numbers are not reliable, especially as application complexity is added, which will affect the CPU cache.
-This is why we claim throughput of 14M msgs/sec - this seems to be a reliable performance measure that does not rely on luck.
+This is why we claim throughput of 14M msgs/sec - this is a reliable performance measure that does not rely on luck.

 #### Receiver Workload